 Recipe and Styling by Libbie Summers Photography by Chia Chong We interrupt this week of rhubarb to bring you a dose of decadence and high fives to the hostess city, …

 Each week the beauty of one food related item serves as our muse.
 We taste it, tear it, torture it and live to tell about it through a new recipe, art piece, fashion pick, profile or design each day.

 More Inspiration from Salted & Styled

-All in the Family
+Of All the Fish in the Sea